usf-cs272-fall2021/usf-cs272-fall2021.github.io/_projects/design.md

 The design grade is based on the **pull request reviewed date** of the **first** approved code review on Github.
 This is *not* when the code review was requested, nor the date of the passing release.
 It is the date when the code was **first** reviewed by the instructor (i.e. the date of your code review appointment), not the date your code actually passes code review.
 However, the grade will remain 0 until code review is passed.

 There is a **5% late deduction per 72 hours** that the project design is late.
 For example, the design grade will be 95% if the first passing release is between 1 minute to 3 day late.
-There is another one-time **5% late deduction** if you have more than a 10 day gap in between code reviews.
+There is another one-time **5% late deduction** if you have more than a ~~10 day~~ **14 day** gap in between code reviews.

 Projects require between 2 to 5 code reviews to pass.
 On average, expect to require the following number of code reviews: